We found 23 genetics specialists near Waltham, MA.

 Clinical interests: Genetic Issues

 Dr. Susan Pauker sees patients in Boston, MA and Watertown, MA.
 Her medical specialty is pediatric genetics.
 Patients gave Dr. Pauker an average rating of 4.0 stars out of 5.
 She has a special interest in marfan syndrome.
 Her hospital/clinic affiliations include Harvard Vanguard Medical Associates, Beth Israel Deaconess Medical Center (BIDMC), and Massachusetts General Hospital.
 Neighborhood Health Plan, Blue Cross/Blue Shield, and Cigna are among the insurance carriers that Dr. Pauker accepts.
 New patients are welcome to contact her office for an appointment.
 Dr. Pauker attended medical school at Tufts University School of Medicine.
 For her professional training, Dr. Pauker completed a residency program at Massachusetts General Hospital.
-Awards and/or distinctions Dr. Pauker has received include Jonas Salk Memorial Award; March Of Dimes; Emmy Award; National Academy Of Arts And Sciences; and Franklin D Roosevelt Award; March Of Dimes.
-Dr. Pauker (or staff) speaks Sign Language.
+Her distinctions include: Jonas Salk Memorial Award; March Of Dimes; Emmy Award; National Academy Of Arts And Sciences; and Franklin D Roosevelt Award; March Of Dimes.
+In addition to English, Dr. Pauker (or staff) speaks Sign Language.
 She also offers interpreting services for her patients.

 Clinical interests: Teaching, Marfan Syndrome